Sacred sites in France

 Approach as medieval pilgrims approached: from below.
 The town climbs the hill; the basilica crowns it.
 This ascent is the pilgrimage—each step lifting you from the plain toward the sacred summit.
 Park below; walk up.

 Enter the nave.
 The Romanesque horseshoe arches, their dual-colored voussoirs creating rhythmic pattern, draw the eye forward toward the choir.
-In summer, watch for the solstice light—the path of illumination that falls down the center aisle when the sun achieves maximum elevation.
+In summer, watch for the solstice light path that falls down the center aisle when the sun achieves maximum elevation.

 Study the capitals.
 Unlike the great narrative capitals of Autun, Vézelay's carved scenes offer variety: biblical stories, allegorical figures, the four winds, the mystical mill.
 Each rewards attention; together they compose a theological encyclopedia in stone.

-Descend to the crypt.
-Mary Magdalene's relics rest here in a 19th-century reliquary—the bones themselves older, their provenance disputed.
-Whatever you believe about authenticity, you stand where seven centuries of pilgrims have stood, seeking the woman who first announced resurrection.
+Descend to the crypt, where Mary Magdalene's relics rest in a 19th-century reliquary.
+Whatever you believe about authenticity, you stand where seven centuries of pilgrims have stood.

 Come as pilgrims have come for a millennium—climbing the hill, passing beneath the tympanum, seeking the Magdalene.